philsupertramp/blog/src/notes/zero-shot-classification.md

 Actually, we don't really train for zero-shot classification, we just fine-tune the model on a classification task.
 The zero-shot part comes from the fact that we don't provide any training data for the classification task, we just provide descriptions of the categories and the text to be classified.

+To achieve classification, we add a classifier head on top of the pre-trained model and train it on a classification dataset.
+This _classifier head_ is a simple linear layer that takes the output of the pre-trained model and maps it to the number of classes in the classification task.

 In this example, we'll use the [MultiNLI dataset](https://www.nyu.edu/projects/bowman/multinli/) as the classification task, similar to [facebook/bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli).
 In this dataset, the task is to classify a sentence pair into one of three categories: entailment, contradiction, or neutral.

+We will implement the classification model using the pre-trained BERT model and add this linear layer on top of it.
+Then we will fine-tune the resulting model on the MultiNLI dataset for the classification task.
 ```python
 import torch
 import copy